Diya4925/KDKchairs/ReadMe.txt

 // Added the seed initializer and now ready to test the program.... finger crossed...
 It should work.. lets see
 // Yuppieeeee.... it worked
 // Now just gotta figure out ho wto addthe half-review....

+10/17
+// Just added the picture and the css and made it look preety
+// Doing the last minute changes to make the program look more apealing....

+947;
+// Added a new field Rating
+// Almost forgot to change the date and time in the footer but did it in last moment....
+// Submitting it..